dmgolembiowski/RustyKitchen/README.md

 # RustyKitchen
-This might be my new "thing".

 Resume reading on page 335/593
+Chapter 13 Functional Language Features: Iterators and Closures Section 2  Processing a Series of Items with Iterators

 To do:
++ Finish the chapter!

 Interesting Finds:
 ------------------